kool-engine/kool/README.md

 The above example creates a new scene and sets up a mouse-controlled camera (with `defaultCamTransform()`).
 As you might have guessed the `+colorMesh { ... }` block creates a colored cube and adds it to the scene.
-In order to draw the mesh on the screen it needs a shader, which is assigned with `shader = pbrShader { ... }`.
+In order to draw the mesh on the screen it needs a shader, which is assigned with `shader = KslPbrShader { ... }`.
 This creates a simple PBR shader for a dielectric material with a rather smooth surface.
 Color information is taken from the corresponding vertex attribute.
 Finally, we set up a single directional scene light (of white color and an intensity of 5), so that our cube can shine in its full glory.
 The resulting scene looks like [this](https://fabmax.github.io/kool/kool-js/?demo=helloWorld).